mercury-devel/telegram_ytdlp/README.md

 - Ensure that your `.env` file is properly configured with the correct values.
 - Follow Docker's documentation for any additional configuration or troubleshooting.

+# 🚀 Usage

+Type /start then paste your link to video on youtube, instagram, tik tok etc If you are in admin list, type /admin.
+There is a message sender.
+It sends your message to all users in your bot!

 ## 💰 Support My Work